chrispendleton664/Virtual_StreamVane/README.md

 # Virtual_StreamVane
  Python tool for creating arbitrary swirling inflow boundary conditions for use with a CFD framework.
 Created as part of a Master's dissertation for MEng Aerospace Engineering.

+ Inspired by **'A New Method for Generating Swirl Inlet Distortion for Jet Engine Research'** paper by K. Hoopes (2013).
+This is an attempt to develop the same capability for aiding work in the numerical (CFD) domain.

 ## Basic Usage
 ### Command Line Control